A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

-On the basis of the study by the predecessors, some works present publicly available datasets to further facilitate this task. \newcite{email-data-1} collect 39 email threads from Enron email dataset \cite{enron} and annotate them with extractive summaries.
+Major efforts lie on email thread summarization.
+Pioneer works present publicly available datasets to facilitate this task. \newcite{email-data-1} collect 39 email threads from Enron email dataset and annotate them with extractive summaries.
 They propose an email fragment quotation graph based on the occurrence of clue words and conduct extractive summarization.
-Quotation plays an important role in the email that can directly highlight the salient part of the previous email. \newcite{email-quotes} propose an unsupervised methods to predict implicit quotes as the summary. \newcite{email-data-2} collect 40 email threads from W3C email dataset \cite{w3c} and annotate them with abstractive and extractive summaries along with meta sentences, subjectivity and speech acts. \newcite{email-data-3} collect 107 email threads from Enron email dataset \cite{enron} and annotate them with extractive summaries, abstractive summaries and key phrases.
-Recently, \newcite{emailsum} present \textsc{EmailSum}, which contains 2549 email threads collected from Avocado Research Email Collection \cite{avocado} associated with human-written short and long abstractive summaries.
-This dataset provides opportunities to data-hungry neural models.
+Notably, quotation plays an important role in the email that can directly highlight the salient part of the previous email.
+To enrich the annotation, \newcite{email-data-2} collect 40 email threads from W3C email dataset and annotate them with both abstractive and extractive summaries along with meta sentences, subjectivity and speech acts. \newcite{email-data-3} collect 107 email threads from Enron email dataset and annotate them with extractive and abstractive summaries combined with key phrases.
+Recently, \newcite{emailsum} present \textsc{EmailSum}, which contains 2549 email threads collected from Avocado Research Email Collection associated with human-written short and long abstractive summaries.
+This large-scale and high-quality dataset provides opportunities to data-hungry neural models.

-Due to emails are always used for workflow organization and task tracking, some works explore action-focused email summarization, aka TO-DO item generation \cite{email-todo}. \newcite{email-todo-new} propose Smart TO-DO system, which first detects commitment sentences and then generates to-do items using seq2seq models.
+In light of emails always being used for workflow organization and task tracking, some works explore action-focused email summarization, aka TO-DO item generation, which can help users with task management over emails. \newcite{email-todo-new} propose a Smart TO-DO system, which first detects commitment sentences and then generates to-do items using sequence-to-sequence models.

 \paragraph{Highlight:} Email is a specific genre of dialogue, which aims to organize the workflow.
 Therefore, an email frequently proposes requests, makes commitments and contains action items, which make the email intent understanding of vital importance.
-Future works should pay more attention to understand the fine-grained action items in the email and coarse-grained intent of the entire email.
+Future works should pay more attention to understanding the fine-grained action items in the email and the coarse-grained intent of the entire email.
+Besides, better use of quotations can yield significant benefits.